LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 #### Kernighan-Lin

 - as long as a better partition is found
-    - from all possible pairs of objects: *virtually* re-group the 'best' (lowest cost of resultion partition)
+    - from all possible pairs of objects: *virtually* re-group the 'best' (lowest cost of resulting partition)
     - from the remaining (not yet touched) objects: *virtually* re-group the 'best' pair
     - continue until all objects have been re-grouped
     - from these n/2 partitions, take the one with smallest cost and *actually* perform the corresponding re-group operation